We believe that independent learners become successful members of society.

 Understanding of the World

-Homework will continue to be given out on Friday and should be returned the following Wednesday or Thursday in their book bag.
-The children are expected to complete the homework as independently as possible.
-Parents are required to read the homework task for the children but after that please let the children complete the work themselves.
+Suggestions of practical and hands-on experience work will be given to your children on Friday and should be returned the following Thursday or Friday in the folder provided.
+The children are expected to do these activities at home with adult support.
+Parents are required to read the tasks for the children but after that please let the children complete the work independently.
 An important part of the children’s work is that they learn to self-correct.
-It does not matter that the homework is the neatest in the class – but that it shows the child has attempted to work with some independence.
 Some children will need a little more direction and encouragement than others and it is up to you how much or little you intervene.
-Most of the tasks given will have been covered in class the previous week.
-The weekly spelling test will continue.
+Most of the tasks given will have been covered in class during the week.

-P.E.will be on Fridays and the children will begin to learn Irish Dance steps.
-Please ensure that your child has a school P.E. kit which is labelled with their name.
-Although we take every precaution to ensure that the children take care with their P.E. kit, it is only by you labelling the children’s clothing, that we can resolve issues of lost kit (and uniform).
-Please check every few months that your child’s name is still visible, as ordinary pen washes out after a few cycles in the machine.
+P.E will be on Tuesday.
+Please ensure that your child has a school P.E kit of t-shirt and shorts to change into and that it is labelled with their name.
+Although we take every precaution to ensure that the children take care with their kit, it is only by you labelling the children’s clothing that we can resolve issues of lost kit (and uniform).
+Please check the children’s P.E kit when it is brought home.
+Please also ensure your child’s name is labelled clearly on their coat and school bags, as well as their uniform.

 Mrs H Raval